 Workplace Flu Survey

 If you’ve ever gone to work when you weren’t feeling well, you’re not alone.
-According to a new NSF International survey, at least one-quarter (26 percent) of American workers admit to going to work when they are sick.
+According to a recent NSF International survey, at least one-quarter (26 percent) of American workers admit to going to work when they are sick.

 Although there are many reasons that people don’t stay home when they don’t feel well, a majority of Americans indicate the major reason is because of workload.
 Many have deadlines or are afraid they will have too much work to make up if they take a sick day (42 percent), while nearly as many (37 percent) say that can’t afford to be sick and miss work.